 Spence Hot Springs – Jemez Canyon, New Mexico

-Located in the Santa Fe National Forest, an easy hike leads to Spence Hot Springs, with spectacular views and 100℉ thermal bliss.
-These springs are a popular destination on weekends, especially in the summer.
+Located in the Santa Fe National Forest, an easy hike leads to Spence Hot Springs, with spectacular views and 100℉ thermal waters.
+These hot springs are a popular destination on weekends, especially in the summer.
 Since you’ve got winter on your side, you shouldn’t have a problem with crowds.
 Make your trek in the early morning and you’re practically guaranteed solitude.
 The Spence Hot Spring pool is pretty small, with room for five to ten people.
 For more information, check out the Santa Fe National Forest website.

 Keough Hot Spring – Eastern Sierras – Bishop, California